 - pay the extra money to you

 Claiming Universal Credit in temporary or emergency housing

 You can’t get help with housing costs with Universal Credit if:

 - your council has placed you in temporary housing because you’re homeless

 Your housing costs are paid by Housing Benefit.

-If you move out of temporary, supported or sheltered housing when you’re already claiming Universal Credit, you will not get the extra 2 weeks payment of Housing Benefit.
+If you move out of temporary, supported or sheltered housing or a hostel when you’re already claiming Universal Credit, you will not get the extra 2 weeks payment of Housing Benefit.
 This is because the extra 2 weeks payment is to help you when you make your first claim to Universal Credit and are moving from Housing Benefit.

 Deductions from your Housing Benefit

 If your council was making deductions from your Housing Benefit, for example to pay back an overpayment, those deductions will also be taken from the extra 2 weeks of Housing Benefit.